 Holding onto a string of prayer beads, the Buddhist monk spoke the words “Nam mô A Di Đà Phật” (“Homage to Amitābha Buddha”), struck a match, and placed it against his fuel-soaked robe.

-In the 1950s, Vietnam had become increasingly hostile towards its Buddhist citizenry.
+In the 1950s, South Vietnam had become increasingly hostile towards its Buddhist citizenry.
 Buddhists made up an estimated 70 percent to 90 percent of the population, but the country’s first president, Ngô Đình Diệm, represented the Catholic minority.
 He took office in 1955 and enacted discriminatory policies that favored Catholics and neglected Buddhists for public service roles, military promotions, land allocation, and business arrangements.
 Despite an overwhelming majority of Buddhist citizens, the Roman Catholic Church was the largest landowner in Vietnam at the time.

 In 1959, a ban on flying the Buddhist flag on the birthday of Gautama Buddha exacerbated the public discontent, and people took to the streets in protest.
 Government forces fired on the crowd and killed nine people.
 Diệm refused to accept responsibility, and outrage and consequential protests increased in the following years.